ducksauz/esp-matter-workshop/README.md

 ## Optional Hardware

-If you're feeling adventurous, feel free to bring a breadboard and maybe a couple of sensors you might have hanging around.
+If you're feeling adventurous, feel free to bring a breadboard and a couple of sensors you might have hanging around.
 There's a [3p library of drivers](https://github.com/UncleRus/esp-idf-lib) for the ESP IDF framework available.
 Check the docs to see if you might have something in your parts bin that's supported.